Japanese mission school fire: Investigation

 Authorities initially believed the fire was a result of accidental combustion, despite the community's insistence from the beginning that the fire was of criminal origin.
 After moving forward with an arson theory, two men who were employees of the Southern Pacific shops in Sacramento, N. B. Coats, a black man, and John Golden, a Mexican foundry worker, were initially charged, circa late April 1923, with starting the school fire.
-Coates had "broken down under severe grilling" and confessed that he had acted as a lookout while Golden, also known as "Mexican Pete" (last name sometimes listed as Gilden), lit the blaze.
+Coats had "broken down under severe grilling" and confessed that he had acted as a lookout while Golden, also known as "Mexican Pete" (last name sometimes listed as Gilden), lit the blaze.
 Golden was said to have been motivated by "hatred of the Japanese as a result of a quarrel with a Nipponese."
-Coates said Golden told him he "had no use for Japanese or Hindus."
+Coats said Golden told him he "had no use for Japanese or Hindus."
 When other fires of suspicious origin continued to break out in Japanese-American neighborhoods, the headline was "Japs Victims of Arson Gang".

 Three months later in Southern California, 25-year-old Fortunato Valencia Padilla of El Paso, Texas, elsewhere described as "wandering Mexican", was arrested by police officers in Fullerton, Orange County, California, on July 17, 1923, following "a series of six fires there in one day."
 An individual matching his description was seen leaving two of the fires and attempting to enter a nearby residence.
 His shoeprints (including "a peculiar heel marking") matched those found at one of the buildings, and his hands and arms were covered with grease that matched the oily railroad waste that was used as a fire starter.
 Padilla was taken to Riverside and San Bernardino to "revisit scenes of recent fires" and signed a confession in the presence of four officers about events between June 29 and July 17.
 According to The Bakersfield Californian, Padilla gave investigators "the addresses of the buildings and in many cases details of how he set them."
+According to the Sacramento Bee, "While in jail in Fullerton it became necessary for Padilla to undergo an operation and he was taken to the country.
+While he was on the road to recovery he escaped by sawing his way through the wall of the hospital.
+He was captured a short time later in Santa Ana while he was securing some clothing from a party of Mexicans preparatory to making his flight."